Trygve.Com > Images > The Audio Files - Stereo Systems at the Treehouse

 Eventually, I did end up buying a pair of used Apogee Divas...and, looking carefully, one of them just happened to have the same tiny ding on it in exactly the same place as the Listen Up store demos did.
 Must be fate or something.
 We'd hit it off way back then and, though it took a few years, eventually they made their way here to stay.

-Jeff rowland consummate preamp
+Jeff rowland consummate preamp oracle delphi theta

 The "main" stereo system is in the listening room.
 It includes: